Curtis Harrington: Later works

+Other activities

+Harrington was the driving force in rediscovering the original James Whale version of The Old Dark House (1932, Universal Pictures).
+Although the rights to the original story had been sold to Columbia Pictures for a remake, he persuaded George Eastman House to preserve it.
+On the Kino International DVD, there is a filmed interview of Harrington's explaining why and how this came about (the contract stipulated that they were allowed to save the film only, not release it, essentially to prove that there was no profit motive).

+Harrington was an advisor on Bill Condon's Gods and Monsters (1998), about the last days of director James Whale, as Harrington had known Whale at the end of his life.
+Harrington also has a cameo in the film.

 Personal life

-Harrington was homosexual.
+Harrington was openly gay.
 He wrote in his autobiography that he had his first sexual experience with another male (a football player) in high school.

 Death

-Curtis Harrington died on May 6, 2007, aged 80, of complications from a stroke he suffered two years earlier.
+Harrington died on May 6, 2007, aged 80, of complications from a stroke he suffered two years earlier.
 His remains are interred in the Cathedral Mausoleum at the Hollywood Forever Cemetery.

+Legacy

 House of Harrington, a short documentary about the director's life, was released in 2008.
 It was directed by Jeffrey Schwarz and Tyler Hubby and filmed several years before Harrington's death.
 It includes footage of his high school film Fall of the House of Usher.

-Harrington's memoir Nice Guys Don't Work in Hollywood was published in 2013 by Drag City.
+Harrington's memoir Nice Guys Don't Work in Hollywood was published posthumously in 2013 by Drag City.